Upcoming Umpire Clinics

 Become an Umpire

-- Attend an upcoming Umpire clinic (upcoming clinics are listed above).
+- Attend a Level 1 – Assistant Umpire Clinic (upcoming clinics are listed above).
 If no clinics are scheduled please contact Row Nova Scotia and the Umpire Trainer for the Atlantic Region, Linda Lee to request training.

-- After attending the Umpire clinic, you are accredited as an Associate Umpire.
+- After attending the Umpire clinic, you are accredited as an Assistant Umpire.

-- Associate Umpires must attend six (6) sanctioned regattas over a two year span as an Associate Umpire to be eligible to become licensed.
-Note – If you pass the two year mark without attending six (6) regattas you lose your Associate Umpire accreditation and must re-take the Umpire clinic.
+- Assistant Umpires must attend six (6) sanctioned regattas over a two year span as an Assistant Umpire to be eligible to become licensed.
+Note – If you pass the two year mark without attending six (6) regattas you lose your Assistant Umpire accreditation and must re-take the Umpire clinic.
 In Nova Scotia we host five sanctioned regattas and New Brunswick and Prince Edward Island each host one.

-- After the Associate Umpire has attended the required six (6) sanctioned regattas, they are eligible to take the written and practical tests to become a licensed Umpire.
+- After the Assistant Umpire has attended the required six (6) sanctioned regattas, they are eligible to take the written and practical tests to become a Licensed Umpire.

 - Licensed Umpires must attend an Umpire seminar one year after they are licensed and subsequently every 3 years in order to maintain licensing.
 Note – Row Nova Scotia submits documentation to RCA upon completion of clinics, tests and seminars.
 It is the joint responsibility of Row Nova Scotia and the umpire to take the seminar.